Octaze0406/Recruitment-2/web-Html.md

 +So in wrong hands, it can easily be a way for attackers to expose and change the data of a database hence called as -SQL i injection attacks.

++Note= (--) makes after after this on the line of code render as comment and not as code.

 ***A.IMPACTS***
 ---